Vyral/base-template/_posts/2018-05-17-why-do-87-of-all-real-estate-agents-fail.md

 {% include pullquote.html %}

 **With everything we’ve discussed so far in mind, it’s time to ask yourself about your standards and time commitments.** It’s very hard to make a full-time income by doing part-time work.
 Not acknowledging this discrepancy is one of the biggest reasons agents fail.
 If you do only plan to work part-time as an agent, you’ve still got to put in a full-time level of effort.
 It’s all about making a commitment.
-If for you that means being a part-time agent with a &nbsp;full-time commitment three days a week, that’s fine.
+If for you that means being a part-time agent with a  full-time commitment three days a week, that’s fine.
 The important thing is that you hold yourself to a high standard and commit to your goals.

 What to do with the time you’ve committed to your goals, however, is where many agents get stuck. **The balance of time and money is something all agents will need to grapple with in their career.** You need to treat yourself like a business, and businesses have expenses.
 As an agent, you’ve got many different ways you can approach this balance.
 One way to address this is by joining a brokerage.
 At my brokerage, for example, we like to help agents use their time, not their money, to reach their goals.